testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 # Running the test program

-The time of truth has come!
-Is the ChatGPT's implementation of the controller correct?
-Let's run our fancy test program:
+The moment of truth has arrived!
+Is ChatGPT’s implementation of the controller correct?
+Let’s run our comprehensive test program:

 ```
 python3 test_train_control_system.py -o slick
 ```

+## First bug

-And unfortunately, or fortunately for our test program, we catch the first bug!
+And, either unfortunately or fortunately for our test program, we catch the first bug!

 ```python
 ➤ Module regression